 Patrick Burri is a corporate attorney in Holland & Knight's Miami office.
 Mr. Burri focuses his practice on matters related to executive compensation and employee benefits.

-Mr. Burri has in-depth knowledge of a wide range of issues involving tax and employment law aspects.
-He works with employers and executives to offer advice regarding corporate transactions, developing and administering benefits and compensation plans, and negotiating employment arrangements.
+Mr. Burri has in-depth knowledge of a wide range of tax law and employment-related issues affecting employee compensation and benefit matters.
+He works with employers and executives to offer advice regarding corporate transactions, developing and administering employee benefit plans and compensation arrangements, and negotiating executive employment agreements.

 Mr. Burri's experience also includes:

-- preparation of equity plans and other incentive arrangements for grants of awards such as stock options, restricted stock, restricted stock units and stock appreciation rights
+- preparing equity plans and other incentive award arrangements for grants of stock options, restricted stock, restricted stock units, stock appreciation rights and phantom equity awards

-- creation of executive compensation arrangements, including severance, separation, carve-out and retention bonus plans
+- creating executive compensation arrangements, including severance, separation, carve-out and retention bonus plans

-- innovation of client-specific compensation arrangements such as cryptocurrency-based incentive plans
+- innovating client-specific compensation arrangements such as cryptocurrency-based incentive plans

-- the drafting and review of employee health and welfare benefits plans and retirement benefits plans
+- drafting and reviewing employee health and welfare benefits plans as well as retirement benefits plans

-- assistance with employee plans compliance and corrections, including through the use of Internal Revenue Service (IRS) and U.S. Department of Labor (DOL) programs
+- managing benefit and compensation plan compliance and corrections, including through U.S. Internal Revenue Service (IRS) and Department of Labor (DOL) programs

-- analysis of the federal and local securities laws impacting compensation arrangements and an employer's ability to grant equity awards such as under federal Rule 701 and state blue-sky rules
+- advising individuals and employers on complex tax and labor-related issues, analyzing federal and local securities laws impacting compensation arrangements and an employer's ability to grant equity awards, including federal Rule 701 and state blue-sky rules

 While attending Barry University, Mr. Burri volunteered with the IRS Volunteer Income Tax Assistance (VITA) Program, and through his leadership role with the school's Student Managed Investment Fund (SMIF), he taught personal finance classes to students at William H. Turner Technical Arts High School.